Missile Defense 3-D

 The player assumes the role of an anti-nuclear satellite armed with a laser, with the mission of destroying all nuclear missiles launched by two superpowers at each other and the satellite.
 The missiles appear to fly towards the viewer (with the illusion of depth created by the 3-D Glasses), which must be shot with the Light Phaser before they hit their target.

-Like SDI, Missile Defense was notorious for it's anti-nuclear war theming which hit close to home for many (as this game was made during the cold war).
-One example is that if one missile is allowed to make it's complete journey, the game will end and say "One missile hit east/west city.
+Like SDI: Strategic Defense Initiative, Missile Defense 3-D was notorious for its anti-nuclear war theming which hit close to home for many (as this game was made during the Cold War).
+One example is that if one missile is allowed to make its complete journey, the game will end and say "One missile hit east/west city.
 That's all it takes".

 - Main article: Missile Defense 3-D/Magazine articles.

 ROM dump status